 Don’t use interstitials or pop-ups

-Starting this year, Google will penalize sites that use large pop-ups or interstitials to promote newsletters, sign-up forms or ads.
+Google will penalize sites that use large pop-ups or interstitials to promote newsletters, sign-up forms, or ads.
 These often get in the way of the user quickly accessing the content they requested.
 Don’t use these, but if you must, make sure you abide by Google’s rules.

 Test your site and tell Google about it

 Before you start working on your mobile SEO, you should run a mobile usability test on Google to see where you should start.
 During your work, you should keep testing to see if you make progress.
-If your site is optimized, you need to tell Google about it so that it can be checked and indexed.
+If your mobile site is optimized, you need to tell Google about it to be checked and indexed.
 Use Search Console to stay on top of the performance of your site.

-Accelerated Mobile Pages (AMP) is a new initiative by Google and others to get web pages to load super fast on mobile devices.
-By wrapping your content in special HTML code, you can optimize the pages in a way that Google can use to give them special treatment.
-Pages are cached by Google and presented with a stripped down presentation to make sure it gets delivered at light speed.
+There are other ways to improve the performance of your mobile site.
+One of these technologies is the Accelerated Mobile Pages (AMP) framework.
+This is an initiative by Google and others to get web pages to load super fast on mobile devices.
+By wrapping your content in special HTML code, you can optimize the pages in a way that Google can use to improve the performance.
+AMP is not without its drawbacks and not every project will benefit from it.
+Don’t discard it just yet, though.

-Mobile is the future, but that future is now.
-Do everything you can to fix your mobile site and make it perfect, not just in Google’s eyes, but, more importantly, your visitor’s.
-Mobile SEO is not just about great content and a flawless technical presentation, but more about creating a user experience to die for.
+Mobile is the new baseline, the new default.
+Do everything you can to fix your mobile site and make it perfect, not just in Google’s eyes, but, more importantly, your visitors.
+Mobile SEO is not just about great content and a flawless technical presentation but more about creating a user experience to die for.
 Once you’ve achieved that, you’re on your way to the top!

 Read more: Mobile SEO: the ultimate guide »